 Getting back the previous life is practically impossible because its foundations are broken.
 They try to recover their maximum autonomy through a complex work of a personal and life reconstruction that takes a lot of years.
 One of the main problems that we have to face up to get this goal is the age of the assisted people: most of them are over 50.

-We obtain 52% of the budget from the membership fee and occasional donors that support Arrels’ work.
-We also obtain it from local and autonomous administrations (23%), from legacies (15,5%), from companies (10%), from donations of the residents themselves (6%), income from activity (3%), and from collaborator foundations (2%).
-77% of our budget allocates to direct attention, 9% to awareness and impact, 1% to attend covid-19 crisis, and the rest (14%) to guarantee the structure of the entity and the coordination of the voluntary work team, and the remaining one percent to other expenses.
+We obtain 34% of the budget from the membership fee and occasional donors that support Arrels’ work.
+We also obtain it from local and autonomous administrations (26%), from legacies (14%), from companies (10%), from donations of the residents themselves (6%), income from activity (3%), and from collaborator foundations (2%).
+77% of our budget is allocated for direct attention, 9% to awareness and impact, 14% to guarantee the structure of the entity and the coordination of the voluntary work team, and the remaining one percent to other expenses.

 There is no minimum fee to be an Arrels member.
 The donation can be monthly, quarterly or annually.
 Also, all the occasional donations as well as the periodic payments, are deducted in finance because we are a foundation.
 Apart from the donations and fees, you can also get involved handing over a flat, offering clothes and furnitures according to the needs or making Arrels heiress, coheiress or legatee of your patrimony.